marshjon1/marshjon1/README.md

-- 🔭 I’m currently working on ...
-Just getting started for now....
+- 🔭 I’m currently working on ...  freecodecamp's Responsive Web Design Certification (And also the next one in their curriculum, Javascript Algorithms and Data Structures because I'm impatient)
 - 🌱 I’m currently learning ...
 HTML/CSS/JS
 - 👯 I’m looking to collaborate on ...
 My first project!
 Any great mentors out there looking for a fantastic human pupil?
 - 🤔 I’m looking for help with ...
 Getting started and meeting more of my fellow fleshy humans.